Ayush21082/gitHub-release-tab/README.md

 # GitHub Release Tab

-**GitHubReleaseTab** is a browser extension that automatically adds a "Release" tab to the navigation bar of a GitHub repository page.
+**GitHub Release Tab** is a browser extension that automatically adds a "Release" tab to the navigation bar of a GitHub repository page.
 This tab links directly to the repository’s releases page, making it easily accessible from the main navigation.

 ## Installation
 ### As a Browser Extension